lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 }
 ```

-The **LSP8-IdentifiableDigitalAsset** standard, defines tokenIds as `bytes32`, this data key describes the schema of the `tokenId` and how to parse it and can take one of the following values described in the table below.
+The **LSP8-IdentifiableDigitalAsset** standard, defines each `tokenId` as `bytes32`, this data key describes the schema of the `tokenId` and how to parse it and can take one of the following values described in the table below.

 | Value | Type / Format | Representation | Description                                                                                                                    |
 | :---: | :-----------: | :------------: | :----------------------------------------------------------------------------------------------------------------------------- |